Missions

 Our church partners with the Ecumenical Ministries of Oregon’s Northeast Emergency Food Program (NEFP) to respond to the urgent food needs of our neighbors.
 NEFP is the most active food pantry in Oregon.
 In 2023, over 1000 volunteers helped to distribute over 2 million pounds of food.

-NEFP distributes a three- to five-day (or more) supply of nutritious groceries to our neighbors in need, frequently valued over $200.
-We offer a unique self-service shopping experience for guests, allowing them to select their choice of fresh fruits and vegetables, dairy, bread, meat and more.
+NEFP distributes a three- to five-day (or more) supply of nutritious groceries to our neighbors in need, frequently valued at over $200.
+We offer a unique self-service shopping experience for guests, allowing them to select their choice of fresh fruits and vegetables, dairy, bread, meat, and more.
 There are no quantity restrictions on most items in the pantry.
 We serve:

 • Families with children; roughly 40 percent of those we support are children